 For early stage companies there is only one right answer – the CEO.
 In case you are several co-founders with different roles you will need to decide who takes the lead.
-Ideally, the co-founder who is responsible is also the CEO or Co-CEO.
+Ideally, the co-founder who is responsible for fundraising is also the CEO or co-CEO.

-(Note: In later stage the CFO or an advisor may drive the process, and only involve the CEO in key meetings.)
+(Note: In later stages the CFO or an advisor may drive the process, and only involve the CEO in key meetings.)

-We strongly suggest to have one person (typically the CEO and/or one Co-Founder) be fully responsible for raising the round, and keep all other team members out of it.
-Obviously many investors like to meet all founders / the entire (executive) team, but you don’t have the capacity to do this.
-You may at best bring them to a call or meeting as a last step before they sign the term sheet.
+We strongly suggest having one person (typically the CEO and/or one co-founder) be fully responsible for raising the round, and keep all other team members out of it.
+Obviously many investors like to meet all founders / the entire (executive) team, but you may not have the capacity to do this.
+You can at best have them on a call or meeting as a last step before the investors sign the term sheet.